Runi-VN/JavascriptElective/period_one/readme.md

 These tools use several dependencies and loaders that are all downloaded through **npm** and then bundled together for maximum efficiency.

-## Explain using sufficient code examples the following features in JavaScript (and node) STILL BEING WRITTEN
+## Explain using sufficient code examples the following features in JavaScript (and node)

 -   ```Variable/function-Hoisting```
 https://developer.mozilla.org/en-US/docs/Glossary/Hoisting